SEND Policy and Information Report

 Strategies to support Gross Motor Skills.
 Fine Motor Skills and Sensory Difficulties

-Strategies to support children with ADD/ADHD/ASD
+Strategies to support children with ADD/ADHD/ASC

 Provision to facilitate / support access to the curriculum / independent learning: